RicottaM/RicottaM/README.md

 - 💼 Have been working at **WB GROUP, Peersoft**

-- 👨‍💻 All of my projects are available at [https://github.com/RicottaM](https://github.com/RicottaM)

-- 💬 Ask me about **Angular, Web Dev**

 - 📫 How to reach me **jaskulskim.gdynia@gmail.com**

 - ⚡ Fun fact **Im also a... wonderful cook!**